 Examples of why we use your personal information include:

-- You have given us your explicit consent to use the information for a specified purpose, for example to receive our e-newsletter.
+- You have given us your explicit consent to use the information for a specified purpose, for example to receive our e-newsletter, information about our events, volunteering, fundraising opportunities etc.

 - You have expressed interest in the charity by a positive action, for example by completing a registration form to take part in an event and to hear updates about our events programme.